apereo/cas/cas-server-documentation/installation/JPA-Ticket-Registry.md

 ## Ticket Cleanup

-The use `JpaLockingStrategy` is strongly recommended for HA environments where multiple nodes are attempting ticket cleanup on a shared database.
+The use of `JpaLockingStrategy` is strongly recommended for HA environments where multiple nodes are attempting ticket cleanup on a shared database.
 `JpaLockingStrategy` can auto-generate the schema for the target platform.
 A representative schema is provided below that applies to PostgreSQL: